| IntroductionOverview

 and for 9600 you should use higher volume/no

+attenuation.
 TX PTT is the normal

 ground-to-transmit line, just like that found on most MIC inputs (confusingly labeled "Standby"